ustart-dev/ustart/docs/docs/datasources.md

 ## NoSQL

 uStart uses [Mongoose v5](https://mongoosejs.com) to connect to [MongoDB](https://www.mongodb.com/).

-Mongoose is installed by default and no extra driver is needed.
+MongoDB support is installed by default if you say *yes* in the prompt while initializing the project with `npx ustart-cli init`, or explicitly using `npx ustart-cli init --mongoose` or by installing it yourself using `npx ustart install mongoose`.
+No extra driver is needed.

 ```js
 import { ustart } from "ustart";